data-liberation-project/www/content/requests/dod-army-slot-machines.md

 - date: 2024-08-13T10:42:00-04:00
   title: Request Acknowledged and Rerouted
   body: >-
-    On August 13, 2024, the Army acknowledged to this request and assigned it case number `FA-24-3008 / FP-24-025490`, but indicated that it will be rerouted to the Installation Management Command (IMCOM) Headquarters FOIA office, "[t]he correct office to process your request".
+    On August 13, 2024, the Army acknowledged this request and assigned it case number `FA-24-3008 / FP-24-025490`, but indicated that it will be rerouted to the Installation Management Command (IMCOM) Headquarters FOIA office, "[t]he correct office to process your request".

 ---